 Copper is expensive.
 You can certainly get a CRM for a lot less than Copper charges.
 But we don’t think you’ll find one that works as a CRM layer over your G Suite apps the way Copper does.

-4: The best G Suite Administration apps for 2019
+4: The Best G Suite Apps for Admins

 One of the biggest headaches teams face from their G Suite admin is managing logins.
 Password storage and retrieval is a huge weak point in security and having to log in to a million different portals, interfaces and apps are one reason people persist in choosing such weak passwords.

 Bitium: One-click login for everything

 Bitium helps solve that, securely storing passwords, credentials and users.

 Once you’ve entered your login details for any app on your Bitium dashboard, you have one-click access.

 ClearLogin: monitoring login attempts

 ClearLogin does something similar, with one major difference: It also monitors for ‘high-risk login attempts,’ like multiple logins only hours apart but on different continents.